UDT-ITF/website/source/presentation/index.md

 ##### rights

 A string that identifies a license or rights statement that applies to the content of the resource, such as the JSON of a Manifest or the text in the TextFrame.
-The value _MUST_ be drawn from the set of [Creative Commons][org-cc-licenses] license URIs, the [RightsStatements.org][org-rs-terms] rights statement URIs, or those added via the [extension][prezi30-ldce] mechanism.
+The value _MUST_ be drawn from the set of [Creative Commons](https://creativecommons.org/licenses/) license URIs, the [RightsStatements.org](https://rightsstatements.org/page/1.0/) rights statement URIs, or those added via the [extension](#46-linked-data-context-and-extensions) mechanism.
 The inclusion of this property is informative.

 If displaying rights information directly to the user is the desired interaction, or a publisher-defined label is needed, it is _RECOMMENDED_ to include the information using the `requiredStatement` property or in the `metadata` property.